-For instance, if you were injured in a car accident and the court deemed you 20% at fault, the court will reduce your compensation by 20%.
+For instance, if you sustained injuries in a car accident and the court deemed you 20% at fault, it would reduce your compensation by 20%.

-Understanding Texas’ Statute of Limitations in Your Case
+Texas’s Statute of Limitations May Apply in Your Case

 You generally have two years from the date of the accident to file a personal injury lawsuit in Texas, according to Texas Civil Practice and Remedies Code §16.003.
-Failing to file your claim in court by the two-year deadline can mean that you lose the right to pursue any compensation at all for the harms you have suffered.
+Failing to file your lawsuit by the deadline can cost you the right to pursue any compensation at all.

-Additionally, there are some exceptions.
-While minors may have longer to file a personal injury claim, some situations require you to file the claim much sooner than the two-year mark.
-For example, claims involving a government entity, or claims involving medical malpractice, may have additional time limits.
+Additionally, there may be exceptions.
+Minors may have longer to file a personal injury lawsuit.
+Some situations require you to file a lawsuit much sooner than the two-year mark.
+For example, lawsuits involving a government entity or medical malpractice may have additional time limits.

-For a FREE consultation on your case with a member of our team, call us today or fill out our online contact form.
-We may be able to represent you on a contingency-fee-basis with no upfront payments required.
+For a free consultation on your case with a member of our team, call us today at (972) 535-6377 or fill out our online contact form.
+We may be able to represent you on a contingency-fee basis with no upfront payments required.